zambujo/editorials/README.md

 ## Workflow

-1. Check `DESCRIPTION` to see package dependencies
+1. Add your details to `config.yml`
+2. Install any missing packages listed in `DESCRIPTION`
-2. Rename or remove the CSV files in `data-raw/`
+3. Rename or remove the CSV files in `data-raw/`
-3. Run `notebooks/scraping.Rmd` (takes a few hours)
+4. Run `notebooks/scraping.Rmd` (takes a few hours)
-4. Run `notebooks/cleaning.Rmd` (also takes a few hours)
+5. Run `notebooks/cleaning.Rmd` (also takes a few hours)

 > Work-in-progress: notebooks will probably fail to run without errors.